Here is my low sodium mayo recipe. With all the information presented here, you will be able to easily make your own low salt mayonnaise in no time.

 - You can customize it as you want.

-This low sodium mayo requires some really basic ingredients that you probably already have in your kitchen.
+Making mayonnaise requires only a few ingredients that you probably already have in your kitchen.
 One more reason to love this recipe!

 Oil is the main ingredient in this recipe.
-It is best to use a neutral flavored oil like vegetable oil or sunflower oil.
+It is best to use a neutral flavored oil like canola oil or sunflower oil.